hashbangash/forgiveness-client/README.md

 ## Front-End Tech & Dependencies

-I use Node.js for this client because it's a useful JS runtime and handles running code on the browser for me.
+I use Node.js (JavaScript) for this client because it's a useful JS runtime and handles running code on the browser for me.
 It makes all the parts of web development that I don't understand yet work.
 A really cool aspect of it is the [event loop](https://www.youtube.com/watch?v=8aGhZQkoFbQ), which means that I/O doesn't get blocked even though the environment is single-threaded.
 This is why in my code I used callback functions with my event handlers.

 Node.js itself has an MIT license.
 The MIT license is compatible with my project because it can be re-licensed under other licenses.
 The MIT license is compatible with many copyleft licenses, such as the GNU General Public License (GPL).
 It is open-source and free, in the sense of 'freedom'.